Skip to Main Content

 Rewards and redemption: Statement credit can help manage budget

-It shouldn't be too difficult to rack up cash back rewards because the Credit One Bank Platinum Visa for Rebuilding Credit earns unlimited 1 percent cash back on popular spending categories, like gas and groceries.
+It shouldn't be too difficult to earn cash back rewards because the Credit One Bank Platinum Visa for Rebuilding Credit earns unlimited 1 percent cash back on popular spending categories, like gas and groceries.
 But it also includes categories not typically offered in other cash back programs, such as internet and cable services.

 Your cash back rewards are automatically added to your account as a statement credit on each billing cycle’s statement, so you won’t need to worry about redemption.
 While more flexibility would be great, having rewards automatically applied to your balance is a low-hassle benefit if you are managing debt and working toward a more positive payment history.